 The cost includes the water taxi and sea kayaking, your Simply Wild Guide and vehicle for the day, plus snacks and lunch.

 We provide dual suspension mountain bikes, helmet and gloves.
 The helicopter lift from our heli-base near Nelson to Coppermine Saddle is included.

 At its upper end, the heli-bike trip begins in an exposed alpine area of around 1000 metres.
 You will need appropriate clothing for the weather conditions forecast, with wool or polypropylene underclothing and windbreaker if it is cold and windy.
 Running shoes or trainers are adequate footwear.
 We provide daypacks, bike and helmets.
 We will collect you from your accommodation.
 Your biking gear is fine for sea kayaking, but you may want to bring water shoes, and a change of clothing in case you get splashed or damp during the kayak.
 We provide lifejackets and spray jackets.

 How difficult is the ride?

-The walk and ride are accessible to most people who are used to wilderness walks, and who have at least intermediate level ability on a mountain bike.
-The walk is an alpine hike rather than a gentle graded track, but it is not difficult.
-The ride has recently had considerable money and attention spent on upgrading, and while a little rocky on the first section, is not technically demanding.
+The walk and ride are accessible to most people who are used to wilderness walks, and have at least intermediate level ability on a mountain bike.
+The walk is an alpine hike rather than a gentle graded track, but is not difficult.
+The trail recently received a considerable upgrade, and while a little rocky on the first section, is not technically demanding.
 When the track opens out it is easily ridden by all riders.
-The ride is graded a one in terms of difficulty out of a possible six, (6 being difficult).
+The ride is graded One in terms of difficulty out of a possible six, (6 being difficult).
 Despite the fact it is not technically difficult, experienced riders will thoroughly enjoy it as well.